 A simple activity I would do with the students would be to ask them to close their eyes and listen as I said, ‘I just ate an apple.’
 I would often get a few little giggles or strange looks.
 I’d then ask my students some probing questions:

 - Can they imagine me eating the apple and what it might taste like?

-- Do they know what color the apple is?
+- Do they know the color of the apple?

-- Do they know if it was a crunchy apple or a yukky bruised apple?
+- Do they know if it was a crunchy apple or a yucky bruised apple?

 I would then ask them to close their eyes again, and listen as I said ‘I just ate a juicy, crunchy, delicious red apple.’

 Instantly, no matter how young the students were, they understood the importance of those additional descriptive words in a sentence.

 Review Parts of Speech

 These bright and cheerful parts of speech educational posters are the perfect addition to your classroom when focusing on improving your students writing.
 Parts of speech are a critical grammar concept for your students to understand to help improve their writing.

 The main parts of speech that students must have an understanding of when utilizing the ideas in this blog are nouns, adjectives, verbs, and adverbs.